axeluhl/sailing-analytics/wiki/bug2822-review.md

 ## 1. Data migration when starting server

-### 1.1 Migrate the competitor collection
+### 1.1 Migrate the COMPETITORS collection

 Check:

 - Existing COMPETITORS Collection is migrated to COMPETITORS_WITH_BOAT_REFERENCES and BOATS collection
+- All migrated competitors have a link to a boat from boats collection
-- attribute boat name is cleared in new created boat objects
+- The attribute 'name' is cleared in new all created boat objects as the old names were not meaningful and not used

+### 1.2 Migrate an already existing 'competitor with boat' to a competitor with a separate boat

+In case of a server instance with already created competitors we don't know to which kind of regatta (with or without changing boats) a competitor belongs to.
+This will only become clear when the tracking of the already configured races starts.
+In case of the tractrac connector the decision can be made based on the existence of boat metadata.
+If we find such boat metadata we must migrate the existing 'competitor with boat' to a standalone competitor and a standalone boat.

+Check:

+- Before server start an existing competitor with emedded boat does exist in the COMPETITORS collection
+- After server start and migration according to 1.1 this competitor does exist in the COMPETITORS_WITH_BOAT_REFERENCES collection and does have a link to a boat in the BOATS collection
+- After starting the tractrac tracking of a race where this competitor is contained the tractrac connector recognizes the need for the migration and calls the corresponding function on the CompetitorStore
+- After the migration the competitor does not have a boat reference anymore and the migrated boat has the right properties

-### 1.2 Migrate the raceLog and regattaLog?
+### 1.3 Migrate the raceLog and regattaLog?

 ##  2. Managing boats